All Episodes

 He's been begging and begging and begging.

-They've been saying from Washington State, Seattle, the city, Chicago, the city, Illinois, the state, New York City, New York State.
+They've been saying from Washington State, Seattle the city, Chicago the city, Illinois the state, New York City, New York State.

-Oh no, we don't stay out of here.
+Oh, no, stay out of here.

 We don't want your help.

-Now they cut a billion five, I guess, from the New York police department.
+Now they cut a billion five, I guess, from the New York Police Department.

-Well, you know, I guess that's just the New York Post had a pretty interesting headline about all this today, and that is that, oh, the thanks you give.
+Well, you know, I guess that's just the New York Post had a pretty interesting headline about all this today, and that is that, oh, the thanks you give, it is so, it says the thanks they get as politicians attack the NYPD and slash their budget after decades of crime reduction.

 New York City Council approving slashing over a billion dollars NYPD budget.

-LA City Council approves the first step in replacing the LAPD with community responders for nonviolent calls.
+L.A.
+City Council approves the first step in replacing the LAPD with community responders for nonviolent calls.

-LAPD morale sinks amid vilification and constant verbal battering of our profession, according to the union boss out there, Fox News.com.
+LAPD morale sinks amid vilification and constant verbal battering of our profession, according to the union boss out there, foxnews.com.

 Virginia Democrats are now proposing lowering criminal penalties for assaulting police officers.